sammyh3ndrix/linux-infrastructure-lab/docs/01-ssh.md

   with no password prompt, and a login forced to skip the key (`-o PubkeyAuthentication=no`) was rejected immediately with "Permission denied (publickey)", no password prompt offered at all.
+- Shut down the VM cleanly from inside the guest OS and restarted it using VirtualBox's Headless Start option, so it now runs with no display window at all.
+- Confirmed the machine remains fully reachable and administered entirely over SSH with key-based authentication, no console required.

 ## Why
 - SSH is how Linux servers are administered in the real world.
 Nobody